Departments

 Course Title Credit Hours Description

-ISE 552 Advanced Linear Programming and Extensions (3) Linear programming solution procedures, duality, sensitivity, and parametric analysis; and quadratic, separable, integer, and goal programming.
+IE 552 Advanced Linear Programming and Extensions (3) Linear programming solution procedures, duality, sensitivity, and parametric analysis; and quadratic, separable, integer, and goal programming.

-ISE 602 Nonlinear Optimization (3) Kuhn-Tucker theory in nonlinear programming, solution procedures for constrained and unconstrained nonlinear programs, search techniques, quadratic programming, duality and sensitivity analysis.
+IE 602 Nonlinear Optimization (3) Kuhn-Tucker theory in nonlinear programming, solution procedures for constrained and unconstrained nonlinear programs, search techniques, quadratic programming, duality and sensitivity analysis.
 Cross-listed: Management Science 651

-ISE 604 Network Flow Optimization (3) Fundamental theory, algorithms, and applications of deterministic network-flow models, and analytical procedures for a special class of stochastic networks (GERT networks).
+IE 604 Network Flow Optimization (3) Fundamental theory, algorithms, and applications of deterministic network-flow models, and analytical procedures for a special class of stochastic networks (GERT networks).
 Linear programming and its relationship to network analysis.
 Algorithms for various kinds of shortest and k-shortest path models.
 Labeling procedures for maximal flows in capacitated networks.
 The Out-Of-Kilter algorithm for cost minimization flow models.
 Primal Simplex network optimization procedures for pure and generalized networks.
 Traveling-Salesman problem algorithms with extensions to multiple salesmen.
 CPM, PERT and network-flow models in project management.
 Introduction to multi-commodity networks.
 Extensive use of network optimization software.
 (DE) Prerequisite(s): 522.
 Registration Restriction(s): Minimum student level – graduate.

-ISE 609 Stochastic Programming (3) Topics include modeling of uncertainty, two-stage stochastic programs, the value of information, Benders decomposition, L-shaped method, stochastic integer programs and multistage stochastic programs.
+IE 609 Stochastic Programming (3) Topics include modeling of uncertainty, two-stage stochastic programs, the value of information, Benders decomposition, L-shaped method, stochastic integer programs and multistage stochastic programs.

-ISE 610 Heuristics in Optimization (3) Heuristic methods and their applications to optimization problems, including neighborhood search and major meta-heuristics methods.
+IE 610 Heuristics in Optimization (3) Heuristic methods and their applications to optimization problems, including neighborhood search and major meta-heuristics methods.

-ISE 611 Integer Programming (3) Theoretical foundations of Integer Programming and its application to optimization problems, including branch-and-bound, cutting planes, polyhedral analysis, and complexity.
+IE 611 Integer Programming (3) Theoretical foundations of Integer Programming and its application to optimization problems, including branch-and-bound, cutting planes, polyhedral analysis, and complexity.

 MABE